DiestroCorleone/diestroshop-e-commerce/README.md

 - [ ] Integration with [Stripe](https://stripe.com/es-us) for payment.
 - [ ] Pagination for the *Products* page.
-- [ ] Categorie selection for the products.
+- [ ] Category selection for the products.

 ## Available Scripts